-2.17.1 The overtime allowance, where payable, is time and one third, or equivalent time off in lieu can be taken.
+2.17.1 The overtime allowance, where payable, is time and one third for each completed 15 minutes worked (subject to any disregard).
+Alternatively, a member may choose to take time off in lieu.
+The calculation for overtime taken as TOIL is time off equal to the overtime worked (subject to any disregard) plus an additional 15 minutes for each completed 45 minutes worked.
 It is the member's choice whether to take the allowance or time off in lieu.